 Coverage must be purchased, according to Canadian Government requirements, for each entry into Canada.

-Why is Visitors to Canada Emergency Medical Insurance important?
+Visitors to Canada Emergency Medical Insurance Essential Plan

 A cost effective plan providing essential benefits for those in good health.